JACKHUANGZEYU/Conjure_AI_Browser/README.md

 ## Features
 - Navigation: address bar (Enter to go/search), Back/Forward/Reload/Home.
+- **Omnibox Suggestions**: Chrome-style autocomplete dropdown as you type in the address bar.
+  - Shows suggestions from bookmarks (★), history (⏱), URL detection (🌐), and Google search (🔍).
+  - Keyboard navigation: Up/Down arrows to select, Enter to navigate, Escape to close.
+  - Click to navigate in current tab; Ctrl+click or middle-click to open in a new tab.
+  - Dropdown stays the same width as the address bar, closes on blur, and appears after a brief typing pause (150ms debounce).
+  - Mouse: single-click (when unfocused) selects the full address; double-click sets the caret where you click.
 - Bookmarks:
   - **Bookmarks Bar**: Horizontal bar below the address bar displays all bookmarks as clickable buttons.
     - Left-click to navigate in current tab; Ctrl+click or middle-click to open in new tab.